 I fell in love with Finding Wild when I first read it.
 It was lauded by a lot of picture book bloggers and Instagramers that I follow, so it caught my eye.
-I hunted it down at my local book store, and I thought it was such a gem.
+I hunted it down at my local bookstore, and I thought it was such a gem.
 It captured childhood and adventuring in a sweet, gentle way.
 It’s the idyllic childhood that we all dream about.

-Now, the author and illustrator of Finding Wild are back with another picture books that captures the small joys and adventures of childhood: fort-building.
+Now, the author and illustrator of Finding Wild are back with another picture books that capture the small joys and adventures of childhood: fort-building.
 I haven’t read it yet, but I am looking forward to it.

 Fort-Building Time by Megan Wagner Lloyd, illustrated by Abigail Halpin

 Author Megan Wagner Lloyd is here today, sharing her 10 favorite picture books that celebrate working together.
 It won’t surprise you that her list includes other sweet and gentle adventures of friendships both new and old.

 We are giving away 2 signed copies of Fort-Building Time!
 Please fill out the Rafflecopter at the bottom to enter.

 10 Picture Books That Celebrate Working Together

 10. Roxaboxen by Alice McLerran, illustrated by Barbara Cooney